elysia090/Lab/docs/IPC.md

 17.18.9 CloseFd
 17.19 Implementations MAY provide additional error variants, but MUST preserve a stable mapping to the required set above.
-	18. Performance rules (mandatory for a compliant optimized build) 18.1 No syscalls on hot path when progress is possible.
+	18. Performance rules (mandatory for a compliant optimized build) 18.1 No syscalls on the steady-state hot path when progress is possible and no empty/full transition occurs.
+Syscalls are permitted only for futex_wait in blocking paths and futex_wake on mandated transition/wake-all events.
 18.2 No CAS and no fetch_add on head or tail during push/pop.
 18.3 head, tail, doorbells MUST be on distinct cache lines as per fixed offsets.
 18.4 futex_wake count MUST be 1 for normal operation; INT_MAX only for shutdown/close wake-all.